pdarsh58/Hawaiian-Pronouncer/README.md

 ************Exceptions***********

-- >   'ai' sounds like eye.
+- >   'ai' sounds like 'eye'.
 Eg: Ice
--
-- >   'ae' sounds like eye.
+- >   'ae' sounds like 'eye'.
 Same as ai
--
-- >   'ao' sounds like ow.
+- >   'ao' sounds like 'ow'.
 Eg:.
 How
--
-- >   'au' Sounds like ow.
+- >   'au' Sounds like 'ow'.
 Eg:.
 House.
--
-- >   'ei' Sounds like ay.
+- >   'ei' Sounds like 'ay'.
 Eg: Hay
--
-- >   'eu' Sounds like eh-oo
+- >   'eu' Sounds like 'eh-oo'
--
-- >   'iu' Sounds like ew
+- >   'iu' Sounds like 'ew'

-- >   'oi' Sounds like oyo
+- >   'oi' Sounds like 'oyo'
--
-- >   'ou' Sounds like ow.
+- >   'ou' Sounds like 'ow'
--
-- >   'ui' Sounds like ooey.
+- >   'ui' Sounds like 'ooey'.
 Eg: gooey

+************Examples***********

+Enter a hawaiian word to pronounce ==> aloha

+ALOHA is pronounced Ah-loh-hah

+Do you want to enter another word?
+Y/YES/N/NO ==> humuhumunukunukuapua’a

+Enter Y, YES, N or NO

+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> Kakahiaka

+KAKAHIAKA is pronounced Kah-kah-hee-ah-kah

+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> Mahalo

+MAHALO is pronounced Mah-hah-loh

+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> E komo mai

+E KOMO MAI is pronounced Eh koh-moh meye

+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> maui

+MAUI is pronounced Mow-ee
+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> kane

+KANE is pronounced Kah-neh

+Do you want to enter another word?
+Y/YES/N/NO ==> y

+Enter a hawaiian word to pronounce ==> HOALOHA

+HOALOHA is pronounced Hoh-ah-loh-hah

+Do you want to enter another word?
+Y/YES/N/NO ==> y